kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 The logging subsystem API varies depending on the target SDK platform.
 However, the general approach is the same.

-To transfer logs to the Kaa Operation service, the Kaa client application should use the following code.
+To transfer logs to the Kaa Operations service, the Kaa client application should use the following code.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java">Java</a></li>